sylvaincom/skore_demo/README.md

 ## Using this repo

-The `skore_demo.ipynb` notebook is already executed.
+The `demo.ipynb` notebook is already executed.

 You can visualize a static version of this notebook on [nbviewer](https://nbviewer.org/github/sylvaincom/skore_demo/blob/main/demo.ipynb).